 - Networking with professionals in government, non-profits, business, and academia

-- Ongoing mentoring in the professional field of interest
+- Mentoring in the professional field of interest

-- Research project presented at a capstone event with mentors and friends of Silverado
+- Research project presented at a capstone event with the Silverado team